Friends

 A case in point ... when you go trekking in Nepal, you not only hire local guides and porters, but you also stay and eat in locally owned teahouses and lodges.
 These multiday treks thus provide a steady income for many remote Nepali towns and villages.

 Adventure travel is, in fact, one of the more socioeconomically beneficial types of travel.
-With the treks in Nepal just mentioned, for example, it's largely the local communities themselves who benefit financially from the trekkers' presence and purses.
+With the treks in Nepal just mentioned, for example, it's largely the local communities themselves who benefit financially from trekkers' presence and purses.

 Adventure travel is happily one of the more responsible forms of travel.

-Further, because adventure tourism often takes place in remote, underdeveloped regions, its existence can lead to improved investment, resources and infrastructure being channelled towards these areas and communities.
 Once again we've hit on a big topic (!), and there isn't the space to go into too much detail.
-But we're pleased that by offering such trips, we know that we're helping to support meaningful and dignified business opportunities, as well as outside investment, in many remote communities.
+But we love knowing that by offering such trips, we're helping to support meaningful and dignified business opportunities in many remote communities.

 Manang-Annapurna-Nepal